EdwinTsai1231/DigitalSystem/README.md

 # Verilog
-Just a place to put some verilog code
+Just a place to put some verilog code of NCKU's digital system experiment.